 How much interregional income redistribution was the tariff responsible for?
 Economic historians have constructed computable general equilibrium models to examine the impact of the tariff on the incomes of different factors of production prior to the Civil War.
-In Harley's (1992b) calculation for 1859, when the best data is available for the antebellum period, laborers lost a small amount (about 0.5 percent of GDP) while capital-owners gained a small amount (about 0.4 percent of GDP).
-The largest burden of the tariff was borne by land-owners (farmers and planters), who lost 2-3 percent of GDP.21 Like before the American Revolution when British mercantilist policies placed a burden on Southern planters, the antebellum tariff hurt that same group and gave rise to calls for secession.
+In Harley's (1992b) calculation for 1859, the year of the antebellum period for which the best data are available, laborers lost about 0.5% of GDP while capital owners gained about 0.4% of GDP.
+The largest burden of the tariff was borne by land owners (farmers and planters), who lost 2-3% of GDP.21 Like before the American Revolution, when British mercantilist policies placed a burden that was concentrated on Southern planters, the antebellum tariff hurt that same group and gave rise to calls for secession.

-Another way to consider the incidence of the tariff and how it redistributed income is to focus on how it changed the domestic prices of traded goods relative to non-traded goods.
-A tariff increases the domestic price of importable goods relative to exportable goods, but the benefit for import-competing industries is diminished because the tariff also increases the price of non-traded goods.
-The higher prices of non-traded goods meant that the average 30 percent tariff during the 1880s amounted to a 17 percent implicit subsidy to domestic import-competing producers and a 10 percent effective tax on exports, according to Irwin (2007).
-The tariff also redistributed about 8 percent of GDP among various affected groups, but the impact on consumers was only slightly negative because exported goods (particularly food products) loomed large in their consumption bundle.
+Another way to consider the incidence of the tariff and how it redistributed income is to focus on how it changed the domestic prices of traded goods relative to nontraded goods.
+A tariff increases the domestic price of importable goods relative to exportable goods, but the benefit for import-competing industries is diminished because the tariff also increases the price of nontraded goods.
+The higher prices of nontraded goods meant that the average 30% tariff during the 1880s amounted to a 17% implicit subsidy to domestic import-competing producers and a 10% effective tax on exports, according to Irwin (2007).
+The tariff also redistributed about 8% of GDP among various affected groups, but the impact on consumers was only slightly negative because exported goods (particularly food products) loomed large in their consumption bundle.